defenseunicorns/pepr/README.md

 ## Features

-- Zero-config K8s webhook mutations and [validations soon](https://github.com/defenseunicorns/pepr/issues/73).
+- Zero-config K8s webhook mutations and validations.
 - Human-readable fluent API for generating [Pepr Capabilities](#capability)
 - Generate new K8s resources based off of cluster resource changes
 - Perform other exec/API calls based off of cluster resources changes or any other arbitrary schedule